 GoDaddy reported to Californian authorities on Tuesday [PDF] an October breach of data indicating that an unauthorized person might access the SSH accounts used in his hosting system.
+Start using free ssh vulnerability scanner online to prevent from hacker.

 “We have no evidence that any files were added or modified on your account,” the company said while omitting evidence that files may have been accessed or exfiltrated.